genotrance/px/docs/build.md

   Linux glibc builds run inside manylinux2014 containers using `/opt/python/cp313-cp313/bin/python3`.
 Linux musl builds use Alpine containers with system Python and dev headers since Nuitka needs `Python.h` which the musllinux containers lack.
+Alpine's `patchelf` package (0.18.0) is intentionally not used because Nuitka rejects it as a known buggy release; instead `build.sh` installs `patchelf==0.17.2.4` from PyPI into the build venv.
 Aarch64 builds run on native `ubuntu-24.04-arm` runners.
 - **test-binary** — extracts the release archives produced by the binary job, then tests them using `tox` to verify functionality across all Python versions (3.10–3.14).
 Tests run inside musllinux and Ubuntu containers